orlandopoliba/SCUDO-MMinDL/logbook.md

 # Lesson 2
 15/01/2025

 The machine learning framework.
 Expected risk and empirical risk.
 Minimization of the empirical risk on the dataset.
 Linear regression.
+Using the `pandas` library in Python for data manipulation.
+Exploring the real estate dataset.

 Notes for the machine learning framework: [link](notes/01%20-%20The%20Machine%20Learning%20Framework.pdf)